 "Research and Application of Age-related Macular Degeneration in China"

 Yang said, “the macula is an area in the retina.
 Pathological damage to the macula may result in distortion and wavy vision or even blindness in serious cases.
 The elders have a high prevalence of this disease.
-But as a great numbers of patients in China haven’t understood the importance to it and get prompt treatment, they suffer from gradually severe vision loss with macular degeneration.”
+But as a great number of patients in China haven’t attached enough importance to it and get prompt treatment, they suffer from gradually severe vision loss with gradual macular degeneration.”

 Fortunately, by studying the pathogenesis, Chinese and American experts have discovered that variations in the promoter region of HTRA1 gene are the root cause of AMD: such variations can result in an increase of the proliferation abilities of the cells, which increases the risk of AMD.
-According to YANG, new discoveries at home and abroad have informed us that AMD patients are able to regain visual abilities as long as they are treated promptly.
+According to YANG, new discoveries at home and abroad have informed us that AMD patients are not necessary to go blind as long as they are treated promptly.